Customization APIs

 Custom Dimension List

-- The "id" value in the customDimension object for each custom dimension can be used in subsequent calls to get information about, update, or delete that custom dimension.
+Note: The "id" in the customDimension object can be used in subsequent calls to retrieve, update, or delete that custom dimension.

 HTTP Request